smithy-lang/smithy-rs/design/src/rfcs/rfc0023_serialization_and_deserialization.md

 ## Misleading Results
-SDK team previously expressed concern over serialized data to be misleading.
+SDK team previously expressed concern that serialized data may be misleading.
 We believe that features implemented as part of this RFC does not produce misleading result as we focus on builder types and it's corresponding data types which are mapped to serde's data type model with the derive macro.

 # Feature Gate